open-learning/git4ol/README.md

 >
 > This part of the spec assumes the actor is a ***student***

-Depending on the lesson studying can be done either entierly by the student alone (in the case of self assesed or machine assesed assigments) or together with someone as in the case of teacher or peer assesed assignments.
+Depending on the lesson studying can be done either entirely by the student alone (in the case of self assessed or machine assessed assignments) or together with someone as in the case of teacher or peer assessed assignments.

 ### Initialization